- News and Events

 Recent estimates in Indonesia indicate that 500,000 people are directly involved in artisanal and small-scale mining (ASM), with 3 million people dependent on income generated by ASM activities.
 While ASM can be a source of poverty alleviation, the ASM sector is frequently associated with significant environmental impacts including mercury pollution and deforestation.
 ASM activities in Indonesia operate mostly outside of a formal regulated framework.
 Following a three-year initial phase of the UN-REDD program in 2012, the Government of Indonesia passed several decrees to curb deforestation, including from ASM activities.
 In 2013, the Government of Indonesia signed the Minamata Convention on Mercury, a treaty that calls for new measures to formalize and regulate ASM.
 Now the government needs to increase its understanding of this sector in order to develop appropriate policies and legislation to implement the treaties.

-In partnership with Yayasan Tambuhak Sinta (YTS) a local NGO, this project provides technical assistance to the Indonesian government at the district, provincial and national levels to improve design and implementation of environmental policies for the ASM sector.
+Led by Dr. Sam Spiegel from the University of Edinburgh, in partnership with Yayasan Tambuhak Sinta (YTS) a local NGO, this project provides technical assistance to the Indonesian government at the district, provincial and national levels to improve design and implementation of environmental policies for the ASM sector.
 The three principal components of the project include:

 The team has reviewed implementation of environmental policies affecting artisanal and small-scale miners in two districts in Central Kalimantan: Gunung Maas, Murung Raya.
 The researchers consulted with government officials at the national, provincial and district levels, as well as with small-scale miner associations, specifically assessing chemicals management and forest protection measures.